alejandro-pedrazaaa/Movie-App/README.md

    ```
 ## Dependencies

-Make sure you have the latest git version
+Make sure you have the latest git version and the latest Visual Studio Code

 ## Contributing